erikis/require-babel/README.md

 Plugin preconfigured for transforming ES modules using [JSX](https://en.wikipedia.org/wiki/React_(web_framework)#JSX) syntax and recursively transforming imported modules with URLs ending with .js and .jsx, by prepending "esm!" and "jsx!", respectively.
 E.g., **./module.jsx** becomes **jsx!./module**.

+### tsm.js

+Plugin preconfigured for transforming ES modules using [TypeScript](https://en.wikipedia.org/wiki/TypeScript) syntax and recursively transforming imported modules with URLs ending with .ts and .tsx, by prepending "tsm!" and "tsx!", respectively.
+E.g., **./module.ts** becomes **tsm!./module**.

+### tsx.js

+Plugin preconfigured for transforming ES modules using TS/JSX syntax and recursively transforming imported modules with URLs ending with .ts and .tsx, by prepending "tsm!" and "tsx!", respectively.
+E.g., **./module.tsx** becomes **tsx!./module**.

+Note that Babel does not type-check.
+See [TypeScript's handbook](https://www.typescriptlang.org/docs/handbook/typescript-tooling-in-5-minutes.html) to get started.

+## Extras

+These scripts are implemented as AMD loader plugins but do not use Babel.

+### json.js

+Plugin preconfigured for importing JSON files.
+Other plugins need to be configured to map the extension **.json** to **json!**.
+The script can be copied and configured for other use cases, e.g. **jsonld.js** for **.jsonld** files.

+### text.js

+Plugin preconfigured for importing text files.
+Other plugins need to be configured to map the extension **.txt** to **text!**.
+The script can be copied and configured for other use cases, e.g. **csv.js** for **.csv** files.

+Note that it is best to avoid loading modules or files having the same name, only differing in file extension.
+Otherwise, there might be mixups in the build.

 ## Use

 ```html